WHAT IS THE CHILDREn and Youth Mental Health FUND?

 All applicants should have a strong evidence base for their project and have an evaluation or assessment component (at least commenced).

-Applicants should also be able to demonstrate that they have raised private or philanthropic funding for the proposed period, and that the programme cannot be carried out without the match funding of SIFI.
+Applicants should also be able to provide evidence that they have raised private or philanthropic funding for the period proposed and demonstrate what SIFI funding would enable them to achieve.

 WHAT KIND OF Organisations are ELIGIBLE?